campelo/documentation/posts/publishing-spa-angular-aspnet-core/readme.md

 </configuration>
 ```

-You can also add this new file to your angular project called web.config.
-And then, insert a new line in your angular.json file under *project name &rarr; architect &rarr; build &rarr; options &rarr; assets* that points to this new file.
+You can also add a web.config file to your angular project.
+And then, insert a new line in your angular.json file that points to this new file under *project name &rarr; architect &rarr; build &rarr; options &rarr; assets*.

 ![Image 7](./assets/img7.png)